-To start our compilation, we collected the most widely used galaxy catalogs in transient and extragalactic studies.
-These include HECATE \citep{Kovlakas2021MNRAS.506.1896K}, the Siena Galaxy Atlas \citep{Moustakas2023}, GLADE and GLADE+ \citep{Dalya2018MNRAS.479.2374D, Dalya2022MNRAS.514.1403D}, as well as the updated NASA/IPAC Extragalactic Database (NED) Local Volume Sample (NED-LVS; \citealt{Cook2023ApJS..268...14C, NEDLVS2025}).
-We also included CosmicFlows \citep{Tully2016AJ....152...50T, Tully2023ApJ...944...94T}, providing redshift-independent distances complementing redshift-based estimates, especially in the local Universe where peculiar velocities dominate.
+To begin our compilation, we collected the most widely used galaxy catalogs in transient and extragalactic studies.
+These include HECATE \citep{Kovlakas2021MNRAS.506.1896K}, the Siena Galaxy Atlas (SGA, \citealt{Moustakas2023}), GLADE, and GLADE+ \citep{Dalya2018MNRAS.479.2374D, Dalya2022MNRAS.514.1403D}, as well as the updated NASA/IPAC Extragalactic Database (NED) Local Volume Sample (NED-LVS; \citealt{Cook2023ApJS..268...14C, NEDLVS2025}).
+We also included CosmicFlows \citep{Tully2016AJ....152...50T, Tully2023ApJ...944...94T, Valade2024NatAs...8.1610V}, providing redshift-independent distances to complement redshift-based estimates, especially in the local Universe where peculiar velocities dominate.
 To extend coverage, we added galaxy samples from deep imaging surveys using custom queries (Sections \ref{sec:deep1}, \ref{sec:deep2}, \ref{sec:ps1}).
 A summary of all input catalogs is given in Table \ref{tab:ranking}.
-Throughout this work, redshift-based distances assume a flat $\Lambda$CDM cosmology with $H_0 = 71$ km/s/Mpc, $\Omega_m = 0.27$, and $\Omega_\Lambda = 0.73$ \citep{Spergel2003ApJS..148..175S}.
+Throughout this work, redshift-based distances assume a flat Lambda cold dark matter cosmology with $H_0 = 71$ km/s/Mpc, $\Omega_m = 0.27$, and $\Omega_\Lambda = 0.73$ \citep{Spergel2003ApJS..148..175S}.

-The original GLADE catalog (hereafter GLADE1; \citealt{Dalya2016, Dalya2018MNRAS.479.2374D}) is an all-sky compilation optimized for GW counterpart searches.
-It merges HyperLEDA, 2MASS XSC \citep{Skrutskie2006AJ....131.1163S}, and GWGC \citep{White2011CQGra..28h5016W} to achieve high completeness within $D < 100$\,Mpc, and includes galaxy extent for nearly all of its 1.9 million entries.
-The updated GLADE+ adds deeper and more recent surveys to improve completeness at higher redshift, but lacks extent information, which limits its usefulness for transient host identification.
+The original GLADE catalog (hereafter GLADE1\footnote{\url{https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=VII/275}}; \citealt{Dalya2018MNRAS.479.2374D}) is an all-sky compilation optimized for GW counterpart searches.
+It merges HyperLEDA, the 2MASS extended source catalog (XSC, \citealt{Skrutskie2006AJ....131.1163S}), and GWGC \citep{White2011CQGra..28h5016W}, to achieve higher completeness within $D < 100$\,Mpc; it includes galaxy extent for nearly all of its 1.9 million entries.
+The updated GLADE+ adds deeper and more recent surveys to improve completeness at higher redshift but lacks extent information, which limits its usefulness for transient host identification.

 NED-LVS \citep{Cook2023ApJS..268...14C}) is a curated compilation offering homogenized redshift and distance estimates.
-From the January 2025 release, containing 2.06 million objects (including 1.98 million galaxies), we defined the following three subsamples, allowing us to track distance reliability across the catalog:
+From the January 2025 release, containing 2.06 million objects (including 1.98 million galaxies), we defined the following three subsamples, to track distance reliability across the catalog:

 \begin{itemize}